romyradau/romyradau/README.md

 ### hey you, the love in me salutes the love in you 🖤

-- 🏫 I'm currently located at the 42 Heilbronn
+- 🏫 Software engineer student at 42 Heilbronn
+- Part of the 42 Network
-- 🔭 I’m currently working on a simple realistic 3Draycaster and implementing daily routines that resonate with me
+- 🔭 Currently working on a simple realistic 3Draycaster
+- 🌱 Implementing daily routines that resonate with me
-- 🌱 I’m learning C, soon C++ and being human
+- Learning C, soon C++ and being human
-- 👯 I’m looking to collaborate on services which will assist us in a dreamlike (scifi) and useful way
+- 👯 Looking to collaborate on services which will assist us in a dreamlike (scifi) and useful way
-- 🤔 I'm open for new experiences and change
+- 🤔 I’m open for new experiences and change
 - 💬 Ask me about things you never dared asking
-- 📫 How to reach me: [Instagram](www.instagram.com)
+- 📫 How to reach me: [Instagram](https://www.instagram.com/romyradau/)
 - ⚡ Fun fact: i am the best when i am not myself

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=romyradau&show_icons=true&theme=radical&show_icons=true&count_private=true)](https://github.com/anuraghazra/github-readme-stats)